-Crowbar resistors are three phase resistance banks which are connected to the rotor windings of the DFIG (Doubly-Feed Induction Generator) such as wind power generator.
+Crowbar resistors are three-phase resistance banks which are connected to the rotor windings of the DFIG (Doubly-Feed Induction Generator) such as in a wind power generator.

-They are used to prevent damage to the inverter circuits attached to rotor side when a fault occurs in the grid.
-DFIG power converter, which has a restricted over-current limit, needs special attention during faults in the grid.
-If the rotor current or DC link voltage reaches the threshold value, crowbar resistors disconnect the converter in order to prevent the generator turning into a squirrel cage induction machine.
-By crowbar resistors, the DFIG could stay connected to the grid and continue its operation.
+They are used to prevent damage to the inverter circuits attached to the rotor side when a fault occurs in the grid.
+During faults in the grid, a DFIG power converter, which has a restricted over-current limit, needs special attention.
+If the rotor current or DC link voltage reaches the threshold value, crowbar resistors disconnect the converter.
+This prevents the generator from turning into a squirrel cage induction machine.
+By using crowbar resistors, the DFIG can stay connected to the grid and continue its operation.

-The crowbar resistors should be high enough to limit the short circuit rotor current and also they should be low enough to avoid too high voltage in the rotor circuit.
-The crowbar resistor should be designed with low inductance and capable of handling very high currents for short periods.
+The crowbar resistors should be high enough to limit the short circuit rotor current and low enough to avoid overly high voltage in the rotor circuit.
+Crowbar resistors should be designed with low inductance and capable of handling very high currents for short periods.